TosbackCgusBridge-Bot/CGUs-versions/Drudgereport/Privacy Policy.md

 .@adexchanger #PROGIO San Fran is next week!
 Don't miss @Requidan talk about the importance of Demand Path Optimization on 4/10 at 1:30PM.
 See you there! pic.twitter.com/rTFv…

-About 16 hours ago
+About 2 days ago

 My week on Twitter : 6 Mentions, 54.4K Mention Reach, 4 Likes, 1 Retweet, 11 Retweet Reach.
 See yours with sumall.com/performan… pic.twitter.com/Hfr1…

-Yesterday
+About 2 days ago

 Our biggest fans this week: @proprie8.
 Thank you! via sumall.com/thankyou?… pic.twitter.com/7qyI…

-About 2 days ago
+About 3 days ago

 "The market’s actions show that programmatic is not only here to stay, it’s quickly becoming the underpinning of the digital advertising industry."
 Our VP of Programmatic Strategy, @Requidan, talks about the reality of #programmatic via @adexchanger bit.ly/2J1yXQL